 Building a Strong Accounting Foundation

 A strong accounting function is built on three pillars: transactional, reporting, and strategy.
 Properly recording transactional data, such as vendor invoices, payments, customer invoices, and payroll, is fundamental.
+Data entry plays a crucial role in ensuring these records are accurate and up-to-date.
 This is often handled by a bookkeeper or, in some cases, the business owner.
+Utilizing a digital spreadsheet can further enhance the efficiency and accuracy of recording these transactions.
 However, inconsistency in these processes can lead to unreliable financial data.

 The Importance of Accurate Financial Reporting